Moderate & Severe Disabilities

 To accommodate working professionals, classes are held in the late afternoon and evening, as well as on weekends and during the summer.
 One-week courses are also available.

 Simmons's program for Massachusetts state licensure in moderate disabilities (PreK-8 or 5-12) prepares specialists to provide direct service to learners in inclusive classrooms.
 Students are prepared to teach all core education curriculum areas and to address a variety of learning styles.
 This program provides the skills and strategies to work with learners with moderate disabilities in a variety of settings, including general education classrooms, resource rooms, self-contained classes, and day and/or residential programs.

 The severe disabilities program provides preparation for initial licensure in teaching learners with severe disabilities (PreK-12).
 Coursework and related practicum experiences prepare teachers to work in a variety of settings, including special education classes in public schools, as well as private residential or day schools.
 Students are prepared to teach in all core general education curriculum areas, as well as communication, social behavior, job competency, and life skills.

 Simmons offers a 48-credit Master of Science in Education (M.S.Ed.) in Special Education, with licensure preparation for moderate or severe disabilities.
 A 40-credit non-licensure program of study is also available.

 Sequence of Courses

-Students design individual plans of study in consultation with the assistant dean and the program director, and may complete the program on a full- or part-time basis.
+Students design individual plans of study in consultation with the program director, and may complete the program on a full- or part-time basis.
 A yearlong, full-time practicum is required for all students.
 During year one, full-time students complete two semesters of coursework and a summer component.
 During year two, students take coursework and fulfill practicum requirements.
 Part-time students must do the full-time practicum, but have a four-year period to complete the coursework.